 Layla West L’23

-Layla’s undergraduate study at Howard University focused on Black literature, Africana Studies, and Egyptian Hieroglyphs.
-These disciplines developed a passion for theory and a strong critical posture, which informed various artistic and research projects.
+A dedicated student and creative scholar, Layla studied English, Africana Studies, and Egyptian Hieroglyphs at Howard University.
+Her passion for Black American history and culture developed a strong critical posture, which she channels into various artistic, academic, and service projects.
 When she wasn’t dancing with the Howard University Bisonettes, Layla was an active member of the Student Council and HUSA Senate.
-In 2015, she co-founded the Young AfricanA Leadership Initiative (YAALI), a student-led nonprofit lead cohorts on research fellowships to Ghana and South Africa.
+In 2015, she co-founded the Young AfricanA Leadership Initiative (YAALI), a student-led nonprofit that leads cohorts on research fellowships to Ghana and South Africa.